 With this solution, our users get the information they need before they even realize they searched.

 Remember: for any PDF viewer, perform text extraction upfront and do pure string search on that data.
 Then render highlights only on demand.
-It’s a small change in code that delivers huge benefits – keeping users engaged, saving them hours, and making your product feel fast and reliable.
+It is a small change in code that delivers significant benefits: keeping users engaged, saving them hours, and making your product feel fast and reliable.